documentcloud/underscore-contrib/docs/underscore.function.predicates.js.md

 Checks whether the value is a valid date.
 That is, the value is both an instance of `Date` and it represents an actual date.

+<span class="label label-danger">Warning:</span> This function does not verify
+whether the original input to `Date` is a real date.
+For instance, `new Date("02/30/2014")` is considered a valid date because `Date` coerces that into a representation of 03/02/2014.
+To validate strings representing a date, consider using a date/time library like [Moment.js.][momentjs]

 ```javascript
 _.isValidDate(new Date("January 1, 1900"));
 // => true